-Lastly, to facilitate the development of the principle, cases of a domain specific dilemma type with determinations regarding their ethically preferred action must be supplied.
+Lastly, to facilitate the development of the principle and provide further justification for a system's actions, cases of a domain specific dilemma type with determinations regarding their ethically preferred action should be supplied.

 Illustrative Domain

 As an example, consider a dilemma type in the domain of assisted driving: The driver of the car is either speeding, not staying in his/her lane, or about to hit an object.
 Should an automated control of the car take over operation of the vehicle?
 Although the set of possible actions is circumscribed in this example dilemma type, and the required capabilities just beyond current technology, it serves to demonstrate the complexity of choosing ethically correct actions and how principles can serve as an abstraction to help manage this complexity.